We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Are you in the market for a commercial laser printer?

-If you’re handling major printing jobs you may want to consider a commercial laser printer so you don’t burn through consumer-grade models in short order.
+If you’re handling major jobs you may want to consider a commercial printer so you don’t burn through consumer-grade models in short order.
 Commercial models also come with enhanced scanning and copying features compatible with office software like QuickBooks and GoogleDrive.
 Plus, they bring an extra level of network security to protect your sensitive data from breaches.

-Printing 24 pages per minute, with a 35-page automatic document feeder, this commercial laser printer has the kind of amenities that would make any office worker swoon.
+Printing 24 pages per minute, with a 35-page automatic document feeder, this commercial laser printer from HP has the kind of amenities that would make any office worker swoon.
 Fast and enhanced scanning allows you to organize and collate receipts and documents on your computer.
 Ethernet and WiFi connections will give you all the connectivity options you need—you can even print, copy, and scan remotely from your phone.

 Best laser printer on a budget: What you can get for under $150

 A budget printer can still deliver the thing you want the most: fast, high-quality, black-and-white printing.
 A lower entry fee likely means connectivity options will be limited.
 You won’t see both ethernet and WiFi on a budget model and you can kiss copying and scanning goodbye.
 It will also probably hold less paper and toner than the more expensive models.
-But if you’re willing to forgo those features, here is the best laser printer we’ve found on a budget.
+But if you’re willing to forgo those features, here is the best option we’ve found on a budget.

 At a little over 6 inches tall and about 14 inches wide, this HP laser printer won’t hoard space, but it still delivers fast, high-quality prints.
 Expect it to spit out 19 pages per minute, with the first page out in about eight seconds.
 This one only prints wirelessly.

-Is a laser printer better than an inkjet?
+Q: Is a laser printer better than an inkjet?

 Inkjet printers are superior when it comes to printing pictures and graphs with complex color palettes.
-Laser printers have an advantage in cost-effectiveness when it comes to large amounts of text-only documents.
+Laser printers have an advantage in cost-effectiveness when it comes to printing large amounts of text-only documents.
 If you’re looking for versatility, an inkjet is probably the way to go.

-How long do laser printers last?
+Q: How long do laser printers last?

-Laser printers are generally supposed to last five years, but they can last for over a decade, depending on how much use they get.
+a decade, depending on how much use they get.
 Printers used relentlessly wear out faster.
 However, manufacturers note that laser-printer cartridges last about two years.
 This isn’t a strict rule, but it’s something to watch for.

-Which are better, HP or Brother laser printers?
+Q: Which are better, HP or Brother laser printers?

-In general, Brother laser printers offer better value for the money when it comes to toner.
-You can simply print more with less toner with a Brother.
-However, that savings comes at a cost of a more difficult toner and drum replacement process.
+omes at a cost of a more difficult toner and drum replacement process.
 HPs tout faster standby-to-print speeds and have lower power-saving settings.
 Generally, consumers report Brothers to be more reliable throughout their lifetimes.

-Finding the best laser printer for you depends on what you plan to do with it.
+Finding the best printer for you depends on what you plan to do with it.
 Will you be using it to print a letter or two occasionally, or are you going to be pumping out manuscripts?
 Do you need flexibility when it comes to where you operate the device, or are you OK with having it tethered to your computer?
-Laser printers are a great choice for an office that is doing a ton of black-and-white printing because they print sharp text and can save quite a bit of money when it comes to toner costs.
+Laser printers are a great choice for an office that is doing a ton of black-and-white printing because they create sharp text and can save quite a bit of money when it comes to toner costs.
 Find the best printers for your home with Pop Sci!